Here is the ultimate one-page list of careers in medicine and health care.

 4. Medical Secretary

 If you’re highly organised and have good communication and time management skills, a career as a medical secretary might be right for you.
-Start gaining experience as soon as possible in order to build up your skills and industry knowledge.
+Start gaining experience as soon as possible to build up your skills and industry knowledge.
 You’ll need to become familiar with medical documents and procedures, as well as medical terminology.
 Examples of typical duties include dealing with phone calls and incoming mail; maintaining patient records and filing systems; and setting up appointments.
 Jobs can be found in doctors’ offices, hospitals, and nursing homes.
 Earning a Certificate IV in Health Administration might give you an advantage in the job market.

 Job examples: medical receptionist, medical secretary, medical secretary - specialist practice, medical secretary - surgical practice, medical secretary / receptionist, medical typist / secretary.